GraalVM, Reflection and Native Image

 java ReflectionExample StringReverser reverse "hello"

-As we expected, the method reverse on the class StringReverser was found, via reflection.
-The method was invoked and it reversed our input String of "hello".
-So far, so good.
+As expected, the method reverse on the class StringReverser was found, via reflection.
+The method was invoked and it reversed the input String of "hello".

-OK, but what happens if we try to build a native image out of program?
-Let's try it.
-In your shell run the following command:
+But what happens if you try to build a native image for this application?
+Run the build command:

-Now let's run the generated native executable and see what it does:
+Now run the generated native executable and see what it does:

 ./reflectionexample StringReverser reverse "hello"